BastienRodz/TMDB-React-App/README.md

 - [WIP](#wip-work-in-progress)
 - [Area for Improvement](#area-for-improvement)
 - [License](#license)

+## Features

+- Search for movies using keywords
+- View movie details, including runtime, genre, status, and overview
+- Watch movie trailers
+- View movie posters.
+- Switch languages for movie details and interface
+- Responsive design for mobile and desktop devices

 ## Prerequisites
 Ensure that you have the following installed on your local machine: